IvanTepes/Space-Facts/README.md

 - In the background, I used an black-blue image of the galaxy for callout section and black universe image for planet section which provide me great ground for planets to "float".

-- The orange buttons continue and blend in with the black-and-orange design, changing the color to a lighter shade on hover.
+- The orange buttons continue and blend in with the black-and-orange design, changing the color on hover.

 #### Colors used on site can see [here.](/assets/images/readme/colors.png)